dolphindb/release/1.30/README.md

 * DURATION window is supported in some sliding window functions such as `msum` with an indexed matrix or indexed series. (**1.30.14**)

 * Added an optional parameter *atomic* to function `database`.
-If *atomic* parameter is set to ‘CHUNK’, it means concurrent writes to a partition (chunk) are allowed, but the atomicity at transaction level is no longer guaranteed.
+If *atomic* parameter is set to 'CHUNK', it means concurrent writes to a partition (chunk) are allowed, but the atomicity at transaction level is no longer guaranteed.
 Only the atomicity at chunk level is guaranteed. (**1.30.14**)

 * Added new parameter *forceTriggerTime* to functions `createTimeSeriesEngine` and `createDailyTimeSeriesEngine`. (**1.30.13**)